italrr/nite/readme.md

 About the Game
 --------------
-The game being developed with this engine is an precedurally generated co-op RPG.
+The game being developed with this engine is a precedurally generated co-op RPG.
 The end goal is to be able to create engaging RPG campaigns with high complexity and unpredictability, but fairness above both.
 We'll be experimenting with different maze generation algorithms to make this possible.

 Another very important aspect of the game, and a big goal for `nite`, is the to be able to create challenging enemy AI.
 As of right now, AI is bare bones at best.
 But it's something we'll be heavily focused on.